oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsFeedsCreateRequest.md

 `func (o *CatalogsFeedsCreateRequest) UnsetPreferredProcessingSchedule()`

 UnsetPreferredProcessingSchedule ensures that no value is present for PreferredProcessingSchedule, not even an explicit nil
-### GetDefaultCountry

-`func (o *CatalogsFeedsCreateRequest) GetDefaultCountry() Country`

-GetDefaultCountry returns the DefaultCountry field if non-nil, zero value otherwise.

-### GetDefaultCountryOk

-`func (o *CatalogsFeedsCreateRequest) GetDefaultCountryOk() (*Country, bool)`

-GetDefaultCountryOk returns a tuple with the DefaultCountry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultCountry

-`func (o *CatalogsFeedsCreateRequest) SetDefaultCountry(v Country)`

-SetDefaultCountry sets DefaultCountry field to given value.

-### HasDefaultCountry

-`func (o *CatalogsFeedsCreateRequest) HasDefaultCountry() bool`

-HasDefaultCountry returns a boolean if a field has been set.

-### GetDefaultAvailability

-`func (o *CatalogsFeedsCreateRequest) GetDefaultAvailability() ProductAvailabilityType`

-GetDefaultAvailability returns the DefaultAvailability field if non-nil, zero value otherwise.

-### GetDefaultAvailabilityOk

-`func (o *CatalogsFeedsCreateRequest) GetDefaultAvailabilityOk() (*ProductAvailabilityType, bool)`

-GetDefaultAvailabilityOk returns a tuple with the DefaultAvailability field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultAvailability

-`func (o *CatalogsFeedsCreateRequest) SetDefaultAvailability(v ProductAvailabilityType)`

-SetDefaultAvailability sets DefaultAvailability field to given value.

-### HasDefaultAvailability

-`func (o *CatalogsFeedsCreateRequest) HasDefaultAvailability() bool`

-HasDefaultAvailability returns a boolean if a field has been set.

-### SetDefaultAvailabilityNil

-`func (o *CatalogsFeedsCreateRequest) SetDefaultAvailabilityNil(b bool)`

- SetDefaultAvailabilityNil sets the value for DefaultAvailability to be an explicit nil

-### UnsetDefaultAvailability
-`func (o *CatalogsFeedsCreateRequest) UnsetDefaultAvailability()`

-UnsetDefaultAvailability ensures that no value is present for DefaultAvailability, not even an explicit nil
 ### GetStatus

 `func (o *CatalogsFeedsCreateRequest) GetStatus() CatalogsStatus`